 Transfer of property to the buyer by way of conveyance of property to the buyer and entry of the buyer in the land register

-The certification of the contract of sale as a contractual sales transaction does not yet result in a transfer of ownership of the real estate to the buyer.
-Rather, the transfer of ownership to the buyer requires a material transfer transaction, whose effectiveness requires:
+The notarisation of the purchase agreement as a contractual sales transaction does not result in the buyer acquiring ownership of the property.
+Rather, the transfer of ownership to the buyer requires a transaction in rem, which presupposes:

-- an amicable arrangement between the contracting parties on the transfer of ownership to the real estate to the buyer (transfer of property), which must be declared before a notary (Section 873(1) and Section 925(1) of the German Civil Code).
+- an amicable arrangement between the contracting parties on the transfer of ownership to the buyer (completion of sale), which must be declared before a notary (

 - the entry of the buyer in the land register as the legal owner of the real estate.

-The transfer of property is usually signed before a notary public together with the contract of sale.
-For the buyer to be entered in the land register as the legal owner, evidence of the transfer of property must be submitted to the land registry in a publicly certified form (Section 29(1) GBO (Land Registry Act)).
-Corresponding land registry approvals must also be submitted in this form (Section 19 GBO).
+The conveyance is usually signed before a notary public together with the purchase agreement.
+For the buyer to be entered in the land register as the legal owner, evidence of the conveyance of property must be submitted to the land registry office by means of a publicly certified form (Section 29(1) GBO (Land Registry Act)).
+Any corresponding land registry permits must also be submitted in this form (Section 19 GBO).
 As a rule, the notary is authorised and assigned to register the transfer in the land register (in particular, declaration of approvals and submission of the necessary applications to the land registry).

-Costs associated with a contract of sale for real estate
+Costs associated with a purchase agreement for real estate

-Other professional groups that may be involved in the contract of sale for real estate
+Other professional groups that may be involved in the purchase agreement for real estate

 What type of taxes need to be paid when purchasing real estate?

 The real estate transfer tax is based on legal processes associated with domestic real estate, to the extent that they are intended to acquire ownership of the real estate or a position similar to ownership.
-This particularly includes contracts of sale and other legal transactions that establish a claim to the transfer of domestic real estate.
-The tax rate is between 3.5% and 6.5% depending on the state.
+This includes in particular contracts of sale and other legal transactions that establish a claim to the transfer of domestic real estate.
+Depending on the federal state, the tax rate is between 3.5% and 6.5%.
+Certain transactions are exempt from taxation, such as the acquisition of immovable property by the spouse or the partner of the transferor.

 What type of taxes need to be paid when selling real estate, including on capital gains?

-If the real estate is business property, the income from the sale is subject to income as well as occupational taxes.
+If the real estate is business property, the income from the sale is subject to income tax as well as trade tax .

-If the transferor is a corporate body, the income is subject to corporate tax and, potentially, occupational taxes.
+If the transferor is a corporate body, the income is subject to corporate tax and, potentially, trade tax.

 What type of taxes need to be paid for the possession of ownership?